King Kong to return to Birmingham for the 2022 Commonwealth Games

 Now the people of Birmingham and visitors of the city will be able to enjoy the magnificence of King Kong once more - as a new improved version of the statue is returning this summer, this time with its own park!

-King Kong the return will see a 7m tall statue of the icon in King Kong Park at Great Hampton Row in the Jewellery Quarter in time for the Commonwealth Games which begin on July 28 and finish on August 8.
+King Kong the return will see a 7m tall statue of the icon in King Kong Park at Great Hampton Row in the Jewellery Quarter opening on Friday, July 22 from 10am to 11pm right through to the end of the Commonwealth Games which begin on July 28 and finish on August 8.

 The festival-style pop up park is being especially designed to bring together the local community, visitors, athletes and tourists in a celebration of Birmingham.